shashwat933/TaskBuddy/README.md

 # TaskBuddy

-TaskBuddy is a simple todo app built with HTML, Tailwind CSS, JavaScript, and React.js.
-It allows users to add new tasks, delete tasks, and search for specific tasks.
+TaskBuddy is a simple todo website built with HTML, Tailwind CSS, JavaScript, and React.js.
+It provides users with the ability to add new tasks, delete tasks, and search for specific tasks.

 ## Features

-- Add new tasks: Users can enter task details and add them to their task list.
+- **Add new tasks**: Users can enter task details and add them to their task list.
-- Delete tasks: Users can remove tasks from the task list.
+- **Delete tasks**: Users can remove tasks from the task list.
-- Search tasks: Users can search for specific tasks based on their title or description.
+- **Search tasks**: Users can search for specific tasks based on their title or description.

 ## Technologies Used

-- HTML: Used for the structure of the app.
+- HTML: Used for the structure of the website.
-- Tailwind CSS: Used for the app's styling and layout.
+- Tailwind CSS: Used for the website's styling and layout.
-- JavaScript: Used for handling the logic and interactivity of the app.
+- JavaScript: Used for handling the logic and interactivity of the website.
 - React.js: Used as the JavaScript library for building the user interface.

 ## Getting Started